lpetit/extractor_doc/README.rst

 =======================================

-Description of each step leading to the filtering of the anatomically plausible streamlines in a whole braon tractogram.
+Description of each step leading to the filtering of the anatomically plausible streamlines in a whole brain tractogram.